Imposter syndrome and how to overcome it

 So again, using the public speaking analogy.
 If you’ve been asked to speak to a whole big group of people, at your place of work or at a group, just come back.
 And think about okay what’s the baby step that doesn’t feel so scary.
 And that might be just that you rehearse your speech to a group of your friends one evening over a glass of wine.
 Whatever that is.
 But just come back and ask yourself, what’s the baby step?

 So that’s it, they’re my top three tips for helping you overcome impostor syndrome.
-Hope you go well with that, let me know and thanks for watching.
+Hope you go well with that, let me know.

 Need help redesigning your life + career?
 There are a few ways I can do that